Shaolin Soccer: Critical response

-On Rotten Tomatoes, the film has a 89% approval rating based on 95 reviews; the average rating is 7.10/10.
+On Rotten Tomatoes, the film has an 89% approval rating based on 95 reviews; the average rating is 7.10/10.
 The site's critical consensus reads: "The plot is utterly ridiculous, and the soccer in the movie is unlike any ever played anywhere on Earth, but watching Shaolin Soccer, you will probably find it impossible to care."
 On Metacritic, the film has a score of 68 out of 100 based on 24 critics, indicating "generally favorable reviews".

-China ban
+Mainland China ban

-In 2001, Chow clashed with the movie bureau of the State Administration of Radio, Film and TV (SARFT) during the examination of Shaolin Soccer.
+In 2001, Chow clashed with the movie bureau of the State Administration of Radio, Film and Television (SARFT) during the examination of Shaolin Soccer.
 Shaolin Temple complained about putting "soccer" alongside "Shaolin", which they worried would insult Buddhists.
-Chow refused to change the title to Kungfu Soccer, and the film's producer was banned from shooting on the mainland for one year.
-According to Wong Jing, the film's release ban was largely due to Chow’s refusal to alter its title, as the term “Shaolin” had been commercially registered by the Shaolin Temple and could not be used without approval.
-Wong claimed that although Universe Entertainment proposed alternatives such as "Kung Fu Soccer", Chow rejected the change and declined to meet temple representatives, which Wong alleged led to the film’s near loss-making performance and circulation mainly through pirated copies in mainland China.
+Chow refused to change the title to "Kung Fu Soccer", and the film's producer was banned from shooting on the mainland for one year.
+According to Wong Jing, the film's release ban was largely due to Chow's refusal to alter its title, as the term “Shaolin” had been commercially registered by the Shaolin Temple and could not be used without approval.
+Wong claimed that although Universe Entertainment proposed alternatives such as "Kung Fu Soccer", Chow rejected the change and declined to meet temple representatives, which Wong alleged led to the film's near loss-making performance and circulation mainly through pirated copies in mainland China.